Canard à l'Orange

 - Set the duck on a rack in a roasting pan.
 Place the roasting pan in the lowest rack of the oven and roast for about 15 minutes.
 Then reduce the heat to 350°F and continue to roast, basting with the pan juices every 15 to 20 minutes, until the duck is cooked through and the temperature in the thickest part of the thigh measures between 165°F and 175°F (use a meat thermometer).
 Depending on your oven and the size of your bird, this should take anywhere from 1 to 1 1/2 hours.

 - While your duck is roasting, prepare the sauce.
 Zest the oranges, taking care not to get any of the bitter white pith.
-Squeeze the juice from the oranges and set the zest and juice aside.
+You'll need about 1 tablespoon.
+Next squeeze the juice from the oranges.
+You should get around 1/2 cup.
+Set the zest and juice aside.

 - Add the sugar and vinegar to a medium-sized saucepan.
-Set the saucepan over medium-low heat and cook, stirring constantly, until the sugar is completely dissolved and starts to turn golden brown.
-Immediately remove from heat and carefully stir in the reserved orange juice (CAUTION: the caramelized sugar will splatter).
+Set the saucepan over medium-low heat and cook, stirring constantly, until the sugar is completely dissolved and the mixture begins to boil.
+Let the sugar cook until most of the moisture evaporates and the the sugar syrup begins to turn golden brown.
+Immediately remove the saucepan from heat and carefully stir in the reserved orange juice to stock the cooking.
+Take care, as the caramelized sugar is very hot and may splatter.

-- Bring the sauce to a simmer over low heat.
-Stir the cornstarch and Grand Marnier together in a small bowl, then whisk the slurry into the simmering sauce to thicken it.
+- Bring the sauce back to a simmer over low heat.
+Stir the cornstarch and Grand Marnier together in a small bowl to make a slurry.
+If you aren't using Grand Marnier, use white wine, chicken stock or water.
+Whisk the slurry into the simmering sauce to thicken it.
 Remove the sauce from heat and slowly whisk in the butter to enrich the sauce.

 - Carve the duck and place it on a serving platter.
 Serve the sauce in a sauceboat alongside the carved roast duck.